wonderfan/javascript/React/native.md

-1. native for hybrid solution
+1. native for hybrid solution;
+2. babel for code transformation;